jchristn/WatsonMesh/README.md

 A simple C# mesh networking library using TCP (with or without SSL) with integrated framing for reliable transmission and receipt of data amongst multiple nodes.

-## New in v2.0.x
+## New in v2.0.3

-- Breaking changes!
-Task-based callbacks
-- Simplified constructors and APIs
-- Dependency updates to better support graceful handling of disconnects
-- Bugfixes
+- XML documentation

 ## What is Watson Mesh?